oddlama/idmail/README.md

 Licensed under the MIT license ([LICENSE](LICENSE) or <https://opensource.org/licenses/MIT>).
 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in this project by you, shall be licensed as above, without any additional terms or conditions.

-## WIP

-- [ ] if delete_alias takes long, and the user closes the dialog and opens another, then the result can close the new dialog.